Gallbladder Physical Exam

 How to diagnose gallstone disease

 Diagnosing gallstone disease involves a combination of clinical evaluation and diagnostic tests to confirm the presence of gallstones and assess their impact on the gallbladder and surrounding structures.
-Let's explore the essential methods for diagnosing gallstone disease:
+Here are some ways how to diagnose gallstone disease, according to the National Institute of Diabetes and Digestive and Kidney Diseases (2017):

 Laboratory tests